-Experiments and modeling were used to study the nonlinear dynamics of a jointed-structure in a shock tube with post-shock velocities ranging from about 150 m/s - 220 m/s.
+Experiments and modeling have been used to study the nonlinear dynamics of a jointed-structure in a shock tube with post-shock velocities ranging from about 150 m/s - 220 m/s.
 The structure was a full-span square cylinder with internal bolted connections designed to be excited by vortex shedding, which occurred over a frequency range of 1.9 kHz - 3.2 kHz.
-The Reynolds number based on cylinder width was on the order of 10^5 .
-In the shock tube, the cylinder was exposed to an impulsive, streamwise force associated with the incident shock wave followed by transverse loading associated with vortex shedding.
+The Reynolds number based on cylinder width was on the order of $10^5$ .
+In the shock tube, the cylinder was exposed to an impulsive, longitudinal force associated with the incident shock wave followed by transverse loading associated with vortex shedding.

 In the experiment, aerodynamic loading was characterized with high-speed PSP, while DIC, sensitive to displacements of only a few microns, concurrently measured the structural response.
 Combined analysis of the PSP and DIC data allowed the amplitude and phase coupling between the transverse force and beam response to be investigated.
 The simultaneous aspect of the measurement was critical in identifying the relationships between loading and response for the different conditions.
-The maximum cylinder displacement occurred when the vortex shedding frequency most closely matched the structural natural frequency of the beam associated with rocking motion at the joint of the cylinder, which also developed significant loading on the joint.
+The maximum cylinder displacement occurred when the vortex shedding frequency most closely matched the structural natural frequency of the beam associated with rocking motion at the joint.

 A finite element model of the system was developed using Abaqus with the goal of investigating the nonlinear structural dynamics of the cylinder under fluid-dynamic loading.
-The contact at the internal joint interface was simulated using Coulomb friction, leading to nonlinear dissipation in the simulated dynamics.
-The model returned linear structural mode frequencies that agreed with those measured via an impact hammer to within $\approx 10\%$.
+Nonlinear dissipation at the internal joint interface was simulated using Coulomb friction.
+The model returned linear structural mode frequencies that agreed with those measured via an impact hammer to within $\approx 10\%$ .
 Differences were attributed to modeled boundary conditions, which were treated as perfectly fixed where the structure attached to the shock tube walls.
 The pressures measured with PSP were averaged over each face of the cylinder and used to load the finite element model.
 Additionally, the FSI was assumed to be one-way-coupled such that the structural displacements did not influence the flow-field.

-With these assumptions, the simulations were able to match the general trends observed in the experiment over a wide range of driving pressures.
+With these assumptions, the simulations were able to match the overall trends observed in the experiment.
 Overall, good phase agreement between the experiment and model was achieved.
-Furthermore, for a single set of structural and interface parameters the root-mean-square values of the transverse displacements agreed to within 24% on average over the range of loading conditions.
+Furthermore, the transverse structural displacement levels agreed to within about 24% on average.
 The validated model was then used to study the nonlinear structural dynamics during the FSI.
-In particular, the modeling and simulation results were used to identify structural modes that were most sensitive to the modeling of the joint and interface parameters.
-Vortex shedding was found to excite a structural mode exhibiting rocking motion about the joint interface leading to the nonlinear damping and energy dissipation in the structure resulting from frictional slip at the joint.
-More specifically, the modal energies associated with this nonlinear mode varied by a factor of four depending on the value chosen for the coefficient of friction.
-Finally, the use of this nonlinear interface model for the friction at the joint interface leads to accurate predictions of the observed response over a wide range of loading conditions without the need to calibrate the model for each loading condition.
+Rocking about the joint interface during vortex shedding was found to be critical to the nonlinear damping and energy dissipation in the structure.
+More specifically, the modal energies associated with this nonlinear mode varied by a factor of three depending on the value chosen for the coefficient of friction.

-Collectively, this combined experimental-modeling study highlights the potential importance of jointed-connections to energy dissipation under FSI loading and the need to accurately represent the nonlinear interface dynamics.
+Collectively, this combined experimental-modeling study highlights the potential importance of jointed-connections to energy dissipation under FSI loading.
 An understanding of energy transfer through structural load paths is critical for accurate predictions of structural response.